kparc/kcc/README.md

  █
 ```

-> Wherever you see ∎ in this document, you are cordially invited to try something on your own.
+> Wherever you see ∎ in this document, you are invited to try something on your own.

 Indeed, the title of this document seems to make sense to the 𝒌 interpreter and evaluates to exactly that, and very soon you will easily infer what it actually means.
-It is quite profound.
+It is actually quite profound.

 ---------------------